matthewmorrone/diachron-db/README.md

   + include segments in source column of rules
 + create look up table that returns all phones of a given abbreviation
   + then filter for only those that belong to a specific language
++ languages and transitions need both citation and notes fields

 #### Refactoring:
 + switch all php functions to accepting $data